Our Staff

 Assistant Director

-Lisa believes that dynamic public history programs contribute a holistic understanding of the issues, traditions, and stories interwoven into our communities and foster a deeper understanding of our present culture and options for the future.
+Lisa believes that dynamic public history programs contribute to a holistic understanding of the issues, traditions, and stories interwoven into our communities, fostering a deeper understanding of our present culture and options for the future.

 LEAH LUCEY